 This scholarship, the full tuition value for an MBA, is the largest and most prestigious entrance scholarship available, and is awarded annually to two truly exceptional students.
 The scholarship is named in honour of the Rotman School of Management’s lead benefactor, Joseph L. Rotman.

 Due to generous support from the Rotman Family, we are pleased to offer The Rotman Family Healthcare Scholarship, available to incoming Full-Time and Morning and Evening MBA students on the basis of academic merit, for the amount of $36,000.

 Each year, the Rotman School grants entrance scholarships, fellowships and awards to approximately one third of our students.
-These are offered on the basis of exceptional merit and typically range from $10,000 to half tuition.
+These are offered on the basis of exceptional merit and typically range from $10,000 to $90,000.
 No separate award application is required and you will be automatically considered for these awards when your application is reviewed for admission.

 The Rotman School offers a number of scholarships, fellowships and awards to students who have completed the first year of their MBA program.
 Administered through the Program Services Office, the call of applications (where required) takes place at the end of the Spring Term each year.
 Most are available to both domestic and international students on the basis of academic merit, while some also consider financial need